Efficient Quantum Network Communication using Optimized Entanglement-Swapping Trees: Abstract

 \section{Abstract}

-Quantum network communication is challenging, as the No-cloning theorem in quantum regime makes many classical techniques inapplicable.
-For long-distance communication, the only viable communication approach is teleportation of quantum states, which requires a prior distribution of entangled pairs (\epss) of qubits.
+Quantum network communication is challenging, as the No-cloning theorem in quantum regime makes many classical techniques inapplicable; \tqbl{in particular, direct transmission of qubit states over long distances is infeasible due to unrecoverable errors.} For long-distance communication \tqbl{of unknown quantum states}, the only viable communication approach \tqbl{(assuming local operations and classical communications)} is teleportation of quantum states, which requires a prior distribution of entangled pairs (\epss) of qubits.
 Establishment of \epss across remote nodes can incur significant latency due to the low probability of success of the underlying physical processes.
 The focus of our work is to develop efficient techniques that minimize \eps generation latency.
-Prior works have focused on selecting entanglement {\em paths}; in contrast, we \eat{propose selection of efficient} \bleu{select} \emph{entanglement swapping trees}---a more accurate representation of the entanglement generation structure. \eat{In this context,}\bleu{We} develop a dynamic programming algorithm to select an optimal swapping-tree for a single pair of nodes, under the given capacity and fidelity constraints.
+Prior works have focused on selecting entanglement \textit{paths}; in contrast, we\eat{propose selection of efficient} \bleu{select} \emph{entanglement swapping trees}---a more accurate representation of the entanglement generation structure. \eat{In this context,}\bleu{We} develop a dynamic programming algorithm to select an optimal swapping-tree for a single pair of nodes, under the given capacity and fidelity constraints.
 For the general setting, we develop an efficient iterative algorithm \blue{to compute a set of swapping trees}.
 We present simulation results which show that our solutions outperform the prior approaches by an order of magnitude and are viable for long-distance entanglement generation.